Indonesia is one of the world’s largest phone makers. They’re quickly becoming one of the biggest consumers of them too.

 Haier also invested US$800,000 to expand the production line in its existing Indonesia factory.
-It will soon assemble 200,000 smartphones every month.
+They will soon assemble 200,000 smartphones every month.

 ZTE is yet another Chinese manufacturer that supplies smartphones to Indonesian brands.
-Some of its products include the Smartfren Andromax series and the Bolt Power phone.
+Some of their products include the Smartfren Andromax series and the Bolt Power phone.

-The business claims that Indonesia is its biggest market and plans to invest heavily by eventually building a smartphone factory near the airport in Jakarta.
+The business claims that Indonesia is its biggest market.
+ZTE plans on investing heavily and will build a smartphone factory near the airport in Jakarta.

 Local Brands Opening Indonesia Factories

 A firm known in Indonesia for producing electronic goods such as radios, speakers, and refrigerators, Polytron joined the mobile phone business in 2011.
-It already has three existing factories.
+They already have three existing factories.